valera-rozuvan/ac-store/README.md

 # Simple Redux Store

-This repository demonstrates how to build a Redux style Store in plain JavaScript, for learning purposes.
+This repository demonstrates how to build a Redux style Store, for learning purposes.

 > Part of Ultimate Angular's [AngularConnect](https://www.angularconnect.com/2017/workshops/#ultimate-workshop-ngrx) workshop on NGRX.